Road Safety Rules

 All Vehicles coming straight through from your Right.

-When turning right at an intersection, you must give way
+When turning right at an intersection, you must give way to:

 All vehicles coming straight through from your left.

-When turning right at an intersection, you must give way
+When turning right at an intersection, you must give way to:

 All Vehicles coming straight through from your Right.

-When turning right at an intersection, you must give way
+When turning right at an intersection, you must give way to:

 All Vehicles coming straight towards you.

-terminating road (bottom of the T) should now give way to all
+At an uncontrolled T-intersection, all traffic from a terminating road (bottom of the T) should now give way to all traffic on a continuing road (top of the T).

 Think: Top of the T goes before me.